Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 * Section - The middle section rotates on each page and gives basic information on each Temple Lean service
 * Jumbotron - The eye catching landing page designed to convey that the user has arrived at the virtual front door of Temple Lean
 * Dropdown - We tried to avoid displaying too much word information at one time.
 Our audience indicated a preference of small relevant bite size information
+* Hover - icons, internal and external links all turn green when the cursor hovers over them
+* Icons - font awesome were used to add style and an intuitive feel to the user experience

 ##### Existing Features
 * Internal links to different parts of the website